 Here are some of the main review and approval platforms:

 Again, there are a number of real-time review and approval platforms on the market.
 Those platforms vary according to the features and prices that they offer – explore those options to find the best fit for your team.

-In fact, statistics from Gatehouse show that 54% of internal communication professionals believe technology is a top barrier for internal communications.
-Technology can facilitate communication, but the implementation and use of the technology is a different story.
+In fact, statistics from Gatehouse show that 54% of internal communication professionals believe technology is a top barrier to internal communications.
+Technology can facilitate communication, but the implementation and use of technology is a different story.

 Here are a few steps to make sure your team embraces and sticks with the new communication channel: